projectacrn/acrn-hypervisor/doc/tutorials/using_sdc2_mode_on_nuc.rst

 ACRN Service VM Setup
 *********************

-Follow the steps in :ref:`getting-started-apl-nuc` to set up ACRN on an Intel NUC.
+Follow the steps in :ref:`kbl-nuc-sdc` to set up ACRN on an Intel NUC.
 The target device must be capable of launching a Clear Linux User VM as a starting point.